dlarv/odysseus/README.md

 | !Exists   | Exists      | Item is deleted. |

 This means that the spreadsheet is used as an authority on a requirement's status and goal, while the list is the authority on everything else.
 This means that the id, contents, category, and hash are always drawn from the list.

-When overwriting the txt file, if the csv provided a non-zero status, it will be saved as a hybrid list.
-Otherwise, it will be ordered.

 ## Project Manager
 Though a few commands are exposed on the command line, this mode is primarily intended to be used via the tui.
 This tui can be accessed by using the -pT option, or just -p to access the cli.